FAQ

 - Technical Support

-Power Supply | Requires DC power supply | Requires AC power supply |
+| Power Source | Requires DC power | Requires AC power |

-Structure | Simple structure, usually consisting of rotor and stator | Complex structure, usually with multiple windings and three-phase power supply |
+| Structure | Simple structure, usually rotor and stator | More complex, usually multiple windings and three-phase power |

-Speed Control | Speed can be adjusted by varying the voltage | Speed is usually determined by the supply frequency |
+| Speed | Speed adjusted by varying voltage | Speed usually determined by supply frequency |

-Control | Speed and direction can be controlled by changing the voltage and polarity | Requires a complex electronic controller to control speed and direction |
+| Control | Direction and speed controlled by changing voltage magnitude and polarity | Requires a more complex electronic controller for direction and speed |